-What happens when you mix a fratboy with a nerd.Sean Riley, better known as Seanbaby, is a Caustic Critic who used to write for Cracked.com and still works for Electronic Gaming Monthly.
+What happens when you mix a fratboy with a nerd.Sean Riley, better known as Seanbaby, is a Caustic Critic who writes for Cracked.com and still works for Electronic Gaming Monthly.
 He is famous for his Web site, seanbaby.com, mostly for his old video game reviews, making fun of the old Super Friends cartoon series, his collection of the Hostess Cupcake/Twinkies ad comics and MSTing all of it.
 He was also a writer on The Adventures Of Chico And Guapo and wrote the dialogue for the UFC Undisputed video games (earning him a Guinness World Record; see Overly Narrow Superlative) and WWE SmackDown vs. RAW 2011.
-He's also designing Calculords, a math-based scifi strategy game for the iPhone.
+He also designed Calculords, a math-based scifi strategy game for the iPhone and later Android.

 Call Back: It's common for him to reference some of his old jokes, and many of them are so subtle that only his most dedicated readers will catch them.
 For example, one of Dick Whiskey's cop buddies is a guy named Fisketti, who first appeared in Seanbaby's article about the Rainbow Raider.
 The phrase "A real hot dog" is first noted by Seanbaby in his review for "Mr. T's Be Somebody Or Be Somebody's Fool", and shows up again in a Kick-To-The-Groin comic he made for one Probe article about videogame violence.